 In the afternoon, once you’re fed and rested, it’s time to head back out again.
 There are far too many things to do in Krakow to sit around all afternoon relaxing.
 Come on, let’s go!

-This area is filled with great bars and restaurants, but its history is what makes this area most compelling.
-For this reason, a tour is a must to really get the most out of it.
+This area is filled with great bars and coffee shops, but its history, including the Nazi occupation of World War Two, is what makes this area most compelling.
+For this reason, a tour is a must.

-If your feet are up to it, join the Jewish Quarter Krakow free tour on the same afternoon as your morning Krakow Old Town tour.
+We recommend you to join the Jewish Quarter Krakow free tour on the same day as your morning Krakow Old Town tour.
 There are a few reasons for this:

 By joining both the Krakow Old town and the Jewish quarter Krakow free tours on the same day, you will see both of the major parts of the city straight away.
 Thus, freeing up valuable time later in your trip.
 More importantly, you will have learnt a bit about both very different areas.